Akalanka-1996/pacman_game_python/README.md

 # pacman_game_python
-A simple pacman game developed using python
+This is a simple pacman game developed using python.
+FreeGames module in python has benn used to develop this application.